IBM/spring-boot-microservices-on-kubernetes/README.md

 The app takes advantage of a financial program that computes interest for transactions by diverting fractions of a cent that are usually rounded off into a seperate bank account.

 The app will be deployed on Kubernetes.
 The app uses a Java 8/Spring Boot webserver that computes the interest then takes the fraction of the pennies to a database.
+Another Spring Boot app is an email notification service.
+It sends email when the account balance reach more than $50,000.
+It is triggered by the Spring Boot webserver that computes the interest.
 The frontend uses a Node.js app that shows the current account balance accumulated by the Spring Boot app.
 The backend uses a MySQL database to store the account balance.

 ## Prerequisite